10 years of restoring the Walled Garden at Attingham

 Attingham’s Walled Garden is a hive of activity, with seasonal fruit, vegetables and flowers grown throughout the year, and a haven for wildlife, including the Attingham bees.
 What you can see today is the results of ambitious conservation and restoration work to bring back what had been an empty and unused space, into a beautiful and bountiful production garden.

-From May onwards visitors will be able to discover more about the restoration that's taken place over the last ten years through a series of photos showing the changes and developments in places throughout the garden, as well as a display in the gardeners’ Bothy.
+During 2018 visitors will be able to discover more about the restoration that's taken place over the last ten years through a series of photos showing the changes and developments in places throughout the garden, as well as a display in the gardeners’ Bothy.

 The history of the Walled Garden